kamisul582/ZTPAI/README.md

 py -m pip install -r requirements.txt
 ```

-### Configure the settings (connection to the database, connection to an SMTP server, and other)
+### Configure the settings (connection to the database, and other)

 1. Edit `core/settings.py` if you want to develop the project.

 2. Create .env file in `core/` and add your environment variable

-3. Apply migrations
+3. python manage.py makemigrations

+4. python manage.py migrate

 #### A development server